Aleck/module-acc/README.md

 In this repository we have structurated the source file in this way:

 * module -> this folder contains the source files of the device driver
-* app -> this folder contains the source files of the toy app that test the driver
+* app_prova -> this folder contains the source files of the toy app that test the driver
 * simulatore -> this folder contains the source files of the stub used to simulate the accelerator